NOTE: Home Inspections may only be performed by Licensed* Home Inspectors who are subject to NY DOS regulations as specified in Title 19, part 197.

-We have a "disinterested party" policy - we will not perform any of the work that we prescribe during an inspection.
-You can be confident that we will never try to create work where there should be none, or exaggerate or minimize any issues that we find.
-Our only interest is in giving our client a full understanding of the state of the property through an honest and thorough inspection.
+Of note: by both principal and statute, I have a "disinterested party" policy - I will not perform any of the work that might be prescribed during an inspection.
+You can be confident that I will never try to create work where there should be none, or exaggerate or minimize any issues that are found.
+My only interest is in giving my client a full understanding of the state of the property through an honest and thorough inspection.

-We offer four types of inspections.
-Our rate schedule is similar for all, but the focus of each is a little different:
+I offer four types of inspections.
+My rate schedule is similar for all, but the focus of each is a little different:

 Comprehensive inspections will include a report of maintenance and repair items that require attention including photos and suggested remedies.